-ADVISORY VOTE ON THE 2021 COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS
+ADVISORY VOTE ON THE 2023 COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS

-Information Regarding the Advisory Vote on the 2021 Compensation of our Named Executive Officers
+Information Regarding the Advisory Vote on the 2023 Compensation of our Named Executive Officers

-Pursuant to Section 14A of the Exchange Act, we are holding a shareholder advisory vote on the compensation of our named executive officers, as described in the "Compensation Discussion and Analysis" section, the tabular disclosure regarding such compensation, and the accompanying narrative disclosure set forth in this Proxy Statement.
-At the 2017 Annual Meeting, shareholders voted to hold advisory votes on an annual basis, and the Board subsequently adopted a resolution providing for such an annual vote.
+Pursuant to Section 14A of the Exchange Act, we are holding a shareholder advisory vote on the compensation of our NEOs, as described in the "Compensation Discussion and Analysis" section, the tabular disclosure regarding such compensation, and the accompanying narrative disclosure set forth in this Proxy Statement.
+At the 2023 Annual Meeting, shareholders voted to hold advisory votes on an annual basis, and the Board subsequently adopted a resolution providing for such an annual vote.
 At the Annual Meeting, shareholders will be asked to approve the following resolution:

-RESOLVED, that the shareholders of Insmed Incorporated approve, on an advisory basis, the compensation of the Company's named executive officers, disclosed pursuant to Item 402 of Regulation S-K in the Company's Proxy Statement for the 2022 Annual Meeting.
+RESOLVED, that the shareholders of Insmed Incorporated approve, on an advisory basis, the compensation of the Company's named executive officers, disclosed pursuant to Item 402 of Regulation S-K in the Company's Proxy Statement for the 2024 Annual Meeting.

-The Compensation Committee oversees and administers our executive compensation program, including the evaluation and approval of compensation plans, policies and programs offered to our named executive officers.
+The Compensation Committee oversees and administers our executive compensation program, including the evaluation and approval of compensation plans, policies and programs offered to our NEOs.
 Our executive compensation program is designed to meet the following objectives:

-- · align management interests with the interests of our shareholders; - emphasize use of "at-risk" and performance-based compensation to motivate executives to advance our interests: and - provide executive compensation packages that are competitive in order to attract and retain executives whose skills are critical to the current and long-term success of the Company.
+- align management interests with the interests of our shareholders; - emphasize the use of "at-risk" and performance-based compensation to motivate executives to advance our interests; and - provide executive compensation packages that are competitive in order to attract and retain executives whose skills are critical to the current and long-term success of the Company.

-Please read the "Compensation Discussion and Analysis" section starting on page 42 of this Proxy Statement for a detailed discussion about our executive compensation programs, including information about the 2021 compensation of our named executive officers.
+Please read the "Compensation Discussion and Analysis" section starting on page 41 of this Proxy Statement for a detailed discussion about our executive compensation programs, including information about the 2023 compensation of our NEOs.